jse-h/nginx-part2/README.md

 > In this example, the droplets have the tag as 'web' but they can be anything.
 When we configure the load balancer, it will use the tags refer to both servers, so it is important the tags match.

 ## Load Balancer Creation

+*A load balancer is a solution that acts as a traffic proxy and distributes network or application traffic across endpoints on a number of servers.
+Load balancers are used to distribute capacity during peak traffic times, and to increase reliability of applications.* [^1]

 1. Click on Create > Load Balancer